osl-incubator/umlizer/docs/contributing.md

 ## Get Started!

 Ready to contribute?
-Here’s how to set up `pyuml` for local development.
+Here’s how to set up `umlizer` for local development.

-1. Fork the `pyuml` repo on GitHub.
+1. Fork the `umlizer` repo on GitHub.

 2. Clone your fork locally::

-    $ git clone git@github.com:your_name_here/pyuml.git
+    $ git clone git@github.com:your_name_here/umlizer.git

 3. Install your local copy into a virtualenv.
 Assuming you have virtualenvwrapper installed, this is how you set up your fork for local development::

-    $ mkvirtualenv pyuml
+    $ mkvirtualenv umlizer
-    $ cd pyuml/
+    $ cd umlizer/
     $ python setup.py develop

 4. Create a branch for local development::